Translation is a powerful tool that can change lives. Everyone should have access to free learning resources in their native language.

 Our Bengali YouTube channel has more than 460 subscribers and one course on Responsive Web Design.
 We are working actively to create new courses in Bengali.

 We are working actively to start a Portuguese YouTube channel.

 We also have a freeCodeCamp bilibili account for the Chinese community where contributors can share video tutorials and organize live events.

-We also have chat rooms where you can join the freeCodeCamp community, ask questions, learn how to contribute, and interact with other members of the community.
+We also have Discord where you can can join the freeCodeCamp community, ask questions, learn how to contribute, and interact with other members of the community.

 🔸 Community Leaders